-In the event that MHA processes Special Category Personal Data or Sensitive Personal Data, the Association must rely on an additional ground for processing in accordance with one of the special category grounds.
+If MHA processes the above, the Association must rely on an additional ground for processing in accordance with one of the special category grounds.
 These include, but are not restricted to, the following:

-- The data subject has given explicit consent to the processing of this data for a specified purpose; - Processing is necessary for carrying out obligations or exercising rights related to employment, social security or social protection law; - Processing is necessary for health or social care; - Processing is necessary to protect the vital interest of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person; - Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity; and - Processing is necessary for reasons of substantial public interest under law.
+- The data subject has given explicit consent to the processing of this data for a specified purpose. - Processing is necessary for carrying out obligations or exercising rights related to employment, social security or social protection law. - Processing is necessary for health or social care. - Processing is necessary to protect the vital interests of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person. - Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity; and - Processing is necessary for reasons of substantial public interest under law.

-All the grounds for processing sensitive personal data are set out in Article 9 (2) of the GDPR and expanded on in the Data Protection Act 2018.
+All the grounds for processing sensitive personal data are set out in Article 9 (2) of the UK GDPR and expanded on in the Data Protection Act 2018.

-5. DATA SHARING
+7. DATA SHARING

-MHA shares its Data with various third parties for numerous reasons in order that its day to day activities are carried out in accordance with the Association's relevant policies and procedures.
-In order that MHA can monitor compliance by these third parties with Data Protection laws, the Association may require the third party organisations to enter in to an Agreement with MHA governing the processing of data, security measures to be implemented and responsibility for breaches.
-This will only apply in situations where the third party is a joint controller.
+MHA shares its Data with various third parties for numerous reasons in order that its day-to-day activities are carried out in accordance with the Association's relevant policies and procedures.
+In order that MHA can monitor compliance by these third parties with Data Protection laws, the Association may require the third-party organisations to enter into an Agreement with MHA governing the processing of data, security measures to be implemented and responsibility for breaches.
+This will apply in situations where the third party is a joint controller.
+MHA may also enter into data sharing agreements with other independent controllers where MHA transfers data to those organisations.

-5.1 Data Sharing
+7.1 Data Sharing

 - a.
 Personal Data is from time to time shared amongst MHA and third parties who require to process the same Personal Data as the Association.
 Whilst the Association and third parties may jointly determine the purposes and means of processing both MHA and the third party will be processing that data in their individual capacities as data controllers. - b.
-Where MHA shares in the processing of personal data with a third party organisation (e.g. for processing of the employees' pension), it shall require the third party organisation to enter in to a Data Sharing Agreement with the Association.
+Where MHA transfers personal data to a third-party organisation which acts as an independent controller (e.g. for administering of the employees' pension), it shall require the third-party organisation to enter into a Data Sharing Agreement with the Association.

-5.2 Data Processors
+7.2 Data Processors

-A Data Processor is a third party entity that processes Personal Data on behalf of MHA, and are frequently engaged if certain areas of the Association's work is outsourced (e.g. maintenance and repair works).
+A Data Processor is a third-party entity that processes Personal Data on behalf of MHA and are frequently engaged if certain areas of the Association's work are outsourced (e.g. maintenance and repair works).

 - a.
 A data processor must comply with Data Protection laws.
 MHA's data processors must ensure they have appropriate technical security measures in place, maintain records of processing activities and notify MHA if a data breach is suffered. - b.
 If a data processor wishes to sub-contact their processing, prior written consent of MHA must be obtained.
 Upon a sub-contracting of processing, the data processor will be liable in full for the data protection breaches of their sub-contractors. - c.
-Where MHA contracts with a third party to process personal data held by the Association, it shall require the third party to enter in to a Data Protection Addendum with MHA.
+Where MHA contracts with a third party to process personal data held by the Association, it shall require the third party to enter into a Data Processing Agreement with MHA.

-6. DATA STORAGE and SECURITY
+8. DATA STORAGE and SECURITY